In this article

 • Pending and unapproved expenses

-It's also important to include a reimbursement process section in your expense policy.
+Lastly, outline your expense reimbursement process.
 Under this section, you should cover:

 • The payment method for reimbursing employees

-• Which financial period the reimbursements will be made
+• In which financial period the reimbursements will be made

 Expense policy best practices